 – Smoke detection

-Detects smoke levels inside the screen through an ionic sensor.
+Uses an ionic sensor to detect smoke levels inside the screen.
 When smoke is detected, it triggers an alarm in the control software and sends the user an alert message.
-If we use advanced control systems on LED screens, we can synchronize and establish protocols and action orders.
+If we use advanced control systems, we can synchronize and establish protocols and action contingencies.
 For example, we can assign a programming routine so that, in case of detecting smoke, the power system will automatically stop.

 – Warning unauthorized access to the LED screen